 We hear of many Microsoft Office users wanting to what is Microsoft AU Daemon, and whether or not if this tool will affect their Windows 11/10 or Mac computer system.
 This is not something that usually makes itself known to regular users; therefore, we can understand why some folks have been quite concerned by it.
-We can say for certain that the Microsoft AU Daemon tool is not a threat, and in fact, it is very much important system file.
+We can say for certain that the Microsoft AU Daemon tool is not a threat, and in fact, it is a very important system file.

 What is Microsoft AU Daemon